oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 You should be able to add new groups and events, as well as edit and delete them.

+// todo: change date and topic in screenshot below

 {% img blog/spring-boot-angular/jug-tours-list.png alt:"List of JUG Tours" width:"800" %}{: .center-image }

 ### Verify Cypress end-to-end tests pass